Giants prove once again that they just don't get it

 Manning finished Sunday 27-of-45 passing for 263 yards with no touchdowns, two interceptions and fumble that was returned for a touchdown.
 This on the heels of throwing for over 400 yards and three touchdowns last week against the Philadelphia Eagles.

-And Webb, he wasn't even dressed to see his first NFL game action.
+And Webb -- he wasn't even dressed to see his first NFL game action.